eealeivan/jozh-translit/README.md

 ```

 ## Supported transliteration maps
-Currently the only built-in map is [´en->ru´](https://github.com/eealeivan/jozh-translit/blob/master/Src/JoZhTranslit/TransliterationMaps/EnRu.cs), but you can easily provide your own maps.
+Currently the only built-in map is [´English to Russian´](https://github.com/eealeivan/jozh-translit/blob/master/Src/JoZhTranslit/TransliterationMaps/EnRu.cs), but you can easily provide your own maps.
 Map should be a JSON object with following structure:
 ```json
 {
 	"А": ["A"],